-Dear Scout Leader,
+Dear Scout Leader.

-Thank you for choosing Henson Scout Reservation for your Troop's summer camp experience this year!
+Thank you for choosing Henson Scout Reservation for your Cub Scout Summer Camp experience this year!
 Scouts are ready for summer camp and you have chosen one of the best around.
-Henson Scout Reservation is a Nationally Accredited Scouts BSA Resident Camp.
+Henson Scout Reservation is a Nationally Accredited BSA Camp.
 Our facilities, program and staff are top rate.
 Everyone from the newest Scout to the experienced adult leader, will have an experience that will last a lifetime.

-This guidebook, along with the Henson website - www.dmvc.org/henson, will give you the information needed to prepare your Scouts for a great time at summer camp.
+This guidebook, along with the Henson website - www.delmarvaccouncil.org/henson, will give you the information needed to prepare your Scouts for a great time at summer camp.
 Henson Scout Reservation offers a wide variety of program for Scouts of all ages, from Brownsea for the first-year campers, to our older Scout programs like Blacksmithing, Welding and Watersports.
 Please take time to share this information with your Scouts and their parents so that everyone can be well prepared.

 Each year we do a Web-based Virtual Leaders Meeting.
 We will cover all the latest camp program information updates, answer any questions you might have and introduce some of the senior camp staff for this summer.
 If you would like a tour of camp, they are available any weekend simply reach out to hsr@dmvc.org and we will set up a staff member to guide you.
-A live video conference meeting will be held with the date to be announced.
 Thank you again for choosing Henson Scout Reservation and we look forward to seeing you soon.